Secure Control of Egress Traffic in Istio, part 3

-- Out-of-the-Box integration of Istio’s egress traffic control with Istio’s policy and telemetry adapters.
+- Out-of-the-Box integration of Istio’s egress traffic control with Istio’s policy and observability adapters.

 - Write the adapters to use external monitoring or access control systems with Istio only once and apply them for all types of traffic: ingress, egress, and in-cluster.

 - Use Istio’s traffic management features for egress traffic: load balancing, passive and active health checking, circuit breaker, timeouts, retries, fault injection, and others.

 We refer to a system with the advantages above as Istio-aware.